 Strong candidates often have to think about this one if they enjoyed their last position or they will provide typical answers that will include the boring, mundane work that they must do but enjoy the least (for me it's filing; I hate filing).
-A weak candidate will take this opportunty to complain about people, job duties, unfairness etc. This is not the place to vent about a previous employer and the interviewer will see the candidate as a complainer.
+A weak candidate will take this opportunity to complain about people, job duties, unfairness etc. This is not the place to vent about a previous employer and the interviewer will see the candidate as a complainer.

 10. Do you have any questions?

 I expect questions but not about salary, benefits etc. These should be asked when the job is offered so the candidate can make an informed decision especially if they are entertaining other offers.
 There is no place for these questions during the interview.
-If the candidate is sincerely interested in a career with the organization the questions to be asked should geared toward the organization's functioning and strategies and how he or she fits into that picture.
+If the candidate is sincerely interested in a career with the organization the questions to be asked should be focused on the organization's mission and vision and how he or she fits into that picture.
 A weak candidate will have no questions, to me this shows a lack of interest.